regadas/shorty/README.md

 ## Shorty: URL Shortener Service
 by Filipe Regadas (@[regadas](http://twitter.com/regadas))

-This service encodes URL in base-36 and stores them in cache.
+This service is a simple url shortener service that uses `base36` to encode URL's.
+Uses Google Datastore and is deployable to Google App Engine through the usage of managed vms (Flexible Environment).

 ## Usage

 You can run it locally by:

 ```
+$ gcloud beta emulators datastore start
+$ eval "$(gcloud beta emulators datastore env-init)"
-$ sbt run
+$ sbt shorty-gae/run
 ```

 POST a list of url's and get there id: